jonny-mills/Insight-Invitation-To-Edit/README.md

 ![Screen Shot 2019-06-18 at 3 56 27 PM](https://user-images.githubusercontent.com/35629096/59725212-af866380-91e1-11e9-8956-f4000bfcc2c6.png)

 ## Project Overview

 Wikipedia serves more than 400M unique visitors per month.
 However, less than 1/10 of its editors are female, which in turn has created a biased resource.
 One major reason often cited for causing women and other newcomers to be hesitant to become Wikipedia editors is the psychological barrier of not knowing where to start.
 I address this issue by creating a pipeline to analyze the entire Wikipedia database with algorithms to suggest high impact, low barrier, and relevant-to-user Wikipedia pages to encourage new people to become first time editors.
+Click link to view slidedeck: http://bit.ly/invitation_to_edit_slidedeck

 ## Visualization Output